kpe/docker-taskwarrior-taskserver/README.md

 # about
-A GCP docker image for [taskwarrior](https://github.com/GothenburgBitFactory/taskswarrior)'s [taskserver](https://github.com/GothenburgBitFactory/taskserver)
+A GCP docker image for [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior)'s [taskserver](https://github.com/GothenburgBitFactory/taskserver)

 Forked from https://github.com/j6s/docker-taskwarrior-taskserver
-and modified for GCP - build with cloudbuild run in GCE).
+and modified for GCP to build with cloudbuild and run in GCE).

 # gcp
 To run in GCP build with cloudbuild, and make sure to run the container as `--priviliged`, mounting `/dev/fuse` read-only.